 You should considering investing in technologies that make the user experience easier and more streamlined.
 For instance, offer online check-in options or digital room service.
 Understanding the uses of technology can even save the company money by limiting the number of customer service reps that need to be available or by reducing energy bills with the installation of smart appliances and technologies.

-Sharing training with Typsy is practical, effective, and fun!
-And best of all, you and your team can access Typsy's 800+ lessons as and when it suits you.
+Access Typsy's 1000+ lessons as and when it suits you.
 Learn your way - starting today.

 Wading through data